Who is a first-time home buyer?

 - You owned a property that didn’t meet local or state building codes and would have cost more to repair than rebuild

-Thanks to these broader definitions, more people are eligible for first-time home buyer programs, grants and loans than you might expect.
+Thanks to these broader definitions, you may have some of the qualifications for first-time home buyer programs, grants and loans.

 What are the benefits of first-time buyer programs?